Gout is a type of arthritis. It occurs when uric acid builds up in blood and causes inflammation in the joints.

 Tests that may be done include:

-Medicines should be taken as soon as possible if you have a sudden gout attack.
+Take medicines for gout as soon as you can if you have a sudden attack.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of acute gouty arthritis.
+Call your health care provider if you have symptoms of acute gouty arthritis.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.